toddhorner/AFT/states/PA.md

 **NO**

-1. PE MPC authorizes, but does not require "intergovernmental cooperative agreements" to :
+1. PA MPC authorizes, but does not require "intergovernmental cooperative agreements" to :

     > designate growth areas, future growth areas and rural resource areas within the plan.
 The agreement shall also provide a process for amending the multimunicipal comprehensive plan and redefining the designated growth area, future growth area and rural resource area within the plan.
 (MPC Section 1104 (c))